COMMON SCAMS – phone calls, e-mails and mail

 - NEVER wire or give money to someone you don’t know.
+Never send a gift card or prepaid debit card to someone you do not know.
 Even if you think it’s someone you know, follow-up to make sure before you wire any money.

 - If it sounds too good to be true, it probably is!

 - Get a security freeze on your credit.

 - Use common sense and do your due diligence: ask around, talk to others, call us if you have any doubts or questions.

 - Be skeptical, resist high pressure tactics, take your time.

 - Ignore postcards and advertisements for free products, sweepstakes wins, magazine sales, etc. If you did not enter into the lottery or sweepstakes that is contacting you, you did not win.